Vestibular rehabilitation therapy

 What is vestibular therapy?

-Vestibular therapy is a specialized form of physical therapy also known as vestibular rehabilitation therapy focusing on the vestibule (the inner ear) which accounts for our sense of balance.
+Vestibular therapy is a specialized form of physical and occupational therapy also known as vestibular rehabilitation therapy focusing on the vestibule (the inner ear) which accounts for our sense of balance.
 Vestibular therapy is designed to alleviate primary and secondary problems brought on by vestibular disorders, including bilateral vestibular hypofunction.
 Vestibular therapy uses various techniques and vestibular rehabilitation exercises to reduce symptoms like vertigo and dizziness, improve gaze stability, and improve postural stability, thus improving quality of life.

 What kind of vestibular therapy treatments are provided at Spear?